michaeleii/personal-agents/README.md

 ## Environment Variables

-Refer to the `.env.example` file for the required environment variables.
+Refer to the `env.ts` file for the required environment variables.